We helped bring Oxford Economics, a global advisory firm, into a new era of delivering context-rich, event-driven economic analysis to its customers.

 “At one point there was so much complexity the problem looked intractable.
 However, the architecture and design choices that Sophilabs made at the outset really paid off handsomely” Dr. Arvindra Sehmi - CTO - Oxford Economics

 After the launch, we started working on migrating economy reports from the previous system to the new portal.
 Economists typically produce their work using MS Word.
 These reports need to be categorized so they can reach subscriptors accordingly.

 We coded an importer program that took documents from different places and inserted them into the new CMS, while correctly categorizing so that users were able to access the information they subscribed to.

 Oxford Economics’ strategy of providing critical information to customers would not be complete without a mobile app to allow ubiquitous access.

-We worked in designing and implementing a mobile app that connects to the backend providing access to customers everywhere.
+We worked on designing and implementing a mobile app that connects to the backend providing access to customers everywhere.

 The mobile app allows users to easily access their subscriptions and bookmark reports to be read later on without an internet connection.

 Oxford Economics has been expanding and growing their business over the past years.
-As their primary development team, we need to work with them closely to make sure we are using software tools that can get the job done.
+As their primary development team, we work closely with them to make sure they have the software tools that can get the job done.

-We are currently working on integrating data from companies acquired by Oxford Economics, such as Stone McCarthy Research Associates.
-All these companies have different systems and complex ways of storing information making it a big challenge for us to integrate that data in a timely fashion.
+We are currently working on integrating data from companies acquired by Oxford Economics, such as Stone McCarthy Research Associates among others.
+All these companies have different systems and complex ways of storing information, making it a big challenge for us to integrate that data in a timely fashion.